Contractor Marketing Cost Dallas Fort Worth: Managed Website vs. Traditional Advertising

 What does a realistic 24-month ROI model look like for a DFW contractor?

-To make the ROI analysis concrete, consider a DFW plumbing contractor currently spending $4,200 per month on marketing — $2,800 in Google Ads and $1,400 in Angi leads — generating approximately 22 leads per month at an average cost per lead of $191.
-The contractor closes about 35 percent of those leads, booking roughly 8 jobs per month at an average invoice of $520, producing $4,160 in monthly revenue directly attributable to paid marketing.
-After marketing costs, the net contribution from these 8 jobs is roughly $3,300 in gross profit assuming 35 percent gross margins — barely covering the $4,200 in marketing spend when accounting for the full cost picture.
+To make the ROI analysis concrete, consider a DFW plumbing contractor currently spending $4,200 per month on marketing, $2,800 in Google Ads and $1,400 in shared leads, generating roughly 22 leads per month at an average cost per lead of $191.
+The contractor closes about 35 percent of those leads, booking roughly 8 jobs per month at an average invoice of $520, producing about $4,160 in monthly revenue directly attributable to paid marketing.
+After marketing costs, the net contribution from these jobs barely covers the $4,200 in marketing spend when accounting for the full cost picture.
 This is a common and uncomfortable position for DFW service contractors.
+As a single-trade contractor focused on a suburban service area, this plumber fits the Growth tier at $249/month, with a one-time $1,497 setup noted separately.

-Month 1 through 6 — Transition Phase: The contractor reduces paid ad spend to $1,500 per month (enough for emergency-keyword targeting only) and begins a managed website program at $497 per month.
-Total monthly marketing cost drops from $4,200 to $1,997.
-Revenue from paid channels drops to approximately 9 leads per month generating 3 to 4 booked jobs — a temporary revenue decline of 40 to 50 percent that represents the real cost of the transition.
-This phase requires working capital reserves or referral revenue to bridge; contractors with strong referral networks can manage this transition more comfortably.
+Months 1 through 6, transition phase.
+The contractor reduces paid ad spend to about $1,500 per month (enough for emergency-keyword targeting only) and begins the Growth program at $249 per month.
+Total monthly marketing cost drops from $4,200 to roughly $1,749, a monthly saving near $2,450 even before organic produces a single lead.
+Revenue from paid channels drops to about 9 leads per month generating 3 to 4 booked jobs, a temporary revenue decline that represents the real cost of the transition.
+This phase requires working capital reserves or referral revenue to bridge.
+Contractors with strong referral networks manage this transition more comfortably.

-Month 13 through 24 — Compound Phase: Organic rankings deepen and broaden as more service area pages and keyword targets gain authority, with monthly organic leads growing to 18 to 30 per month by month 18 to 20.
-With paid search at $1,500 per month maintaining emergency coverage, total monthly marketing cost remains around $2,000 while total monthly leads from all channels reach 25 to 40.
-Cost per lead at month 18 is $50 to $80 — a 60 to 70 percent reduction from the original paid-only model.
-Over the full 24 months, the contractor saves approximately $26,000 to $42,000 in marketing costs compared to maintaining the original $4,200 monthly spend.
+Months 13 through 24, compound phase.
+Organic rankings deepen and broaden as more service area pages and keyword targets gain authority, with monthly organic leads growing to 18 to 30 per month by month 18 to 20.
+With paid search held around $1,500 per month for emergency coverage, total monthly marketing cost stays near $1,749 while total monthly leads reach 25 to 40.
+The illustrative 24-month picture: the contractor’s monthly marketing cost is roughly $2,450 lower than the original paid-only model once organic stabilizes, the one-time $1,497 setup is noted separately, and the owned website keeps generating leads past month 24 at no per-lead cost.

 When does a managed website start generating positive ROI in the DFW market?

-The absolute ROI calculation is most favorable for HVAC contractors, where a single organic replacement lead worth $8,000 to $12,000 in revenue can cover more than 10 months of managed website program costs at the $797 per month tier.
-Even after accounting for the 6 to 12 month ramp period, a DFW HVAC contractor who establishes strong organic rankings for installation and replacement keywords in even 3 to 5 suburban communities is generating a lead flow that would cost $8,000 to $20,000 per month to replicate through paid channels.
+The absolute ROI calculation is most favorable for HVAC contractors, where a single organic replacement lead worth five figures in revenue can cover many months of the managed website program fee at any tier.
+Even after accounting for the 6 to 12 month ramp period, a DFW HVAC contractor who establishes strong organic rankings for installation and replacement keywords in even three to five suburban communities is generating a lead flow that would cost many thousands of dollars per month to replicate through paid channels (illustrative).

-Contractors interested in understanding how these numbers apply to their specific situation should review the educational resources available through the network.
-Educational resources — such as the free contractor site audit tool made available through our network — can help clarify where a current website stands relative to the organic opportunity in a contractor’s specific service area.
+Contractors interested in understanding how these numbers apply to their specific situation can start with KKS market intelligence for contractors to size up their market, then run a free contractor site audit to see where a current website stands relative to the organic opportunity in a specific service area.
 The audit evaluates technical SEO health, local citation accuracy, Google Business Profile completeness, and content gap analysis for target keywords.

 ↑ Back to Navigation